ryjen/ryjen.github.io/content/about/resume/index.md

 <h1> Robert Ryan Jennings </h1>

 <p>
 Programming enthusiast since 2000 with industry experience since 2008.
 Graduated from the <a href="http://www.bcit.ca/study/programs/5500certt#courses">Computer Systems</a> program with distinction at the British Columbia Institute of Technology.
-Talented problem finder and solver with a passion for creating clean, robust and reliable solutions.</p>
+Talented problem solver (and finder) with a passion for creating clean, robust and reliable solutions.</p>
 </div>

 <h1> Work Experience </h1>